6 ways to increase alumni engagement over emails

 Other than the high risk of your email landing in spam, adding multiple links often comes at the expense of having an unfocused message, severely impacting your click-through rates.
-Sticking to one clear, call-to-action button is the best practice.
+Sticking to a clear call-to-action button is the best practice.

 Mercy High School, Burlingame does an amazing job at targeting its alumni with emails that have a clear call-to-action.

 Provide value in the form of monthly newsletters and weekly updates

 While we discussed how personalized email campaigns can help boost alumni engagement rates, monthly newsletters and weekly updates have also proven to be highly effective.
 Monthly alumni newsletter and weekly update emails act as a source for alumni to stay updated with all that’s happening at their school and often evoke nostalgia and a sense of pride.